 However, because the classification-based method is much faster than the others, it is only when using it that we obtain true real-time performance.
 In this example, given the optimization schedule of Section 3.2, the algorithm runs at 10 frames per second on a P4 2.8 GHz machine.
 Because we detect, as opposed to track, we can find objects as soon as they become visible and our method is robust to both perspective distortion and severe deformations.
-For example, in the example of Fig. 1, the ICCV logo on the shirt is detected very quickly and well before its deformation has become roughly planar.
+In the example of Fig. 1, the ICCV logo on the shirt is detected very quickly and well before its deformation has become roughly planar.
 Similarly, the logo is equally well detected when worn by different people or seen on the ICCV mug.
-Fig. 7 describes similar speed and robustness to deformations when detecting a newspaper page, and Fig. 5 shows detection result on a piece of foam.
-For well textured objects, we get no false positives and only false negatives when the deformations or occlusions are so severe that the target object is almost impossible to make out, as in the first few frames of Fig. 6.
+Fig. 5 describes similar speed and robustness to deformations when detecting a piece of foam, and Fig. 2 shows detection result on a newspaper page.
+For well textured objects, we get no false positives and only false negatives when the deformations or occlusions are so severe that the target object is almost impossible to make out.
 Of course, the performance degrades in the absence of texture and this is one of the issues we will address in future work.

 Because the point matcher we use is relatively insensitive to light changes or motion blur, they do not hinder the registration process.
-Our technique can therefore also be used for Augmented Reality applications, i.e. superimposing an artificial element in a natural video sequence, as shown in Fig. 8.
+Our technique can therefore also be used for Augmented Reality applications, i.e. superimposing an artificial element in a natural video sequence, as shown in Fig. 7.
 Note that in this example, we used the raw results produced by our real-time algorithm, based only on wide baseline matching.
 If greater quality were required, it would be easy to refine them by seeking more information from images, using the result of our algorithm as initial transformation.